MartinMiles/Sifon/Sifon.UK.Website/CreatingPlugin.md

 ## Meta information

-When looking at some of existing plugins you may notice some of them starting with triple-hash characters ('###').
+Looking at some of existing plugins you may notice some of them starting with triple-hash characters ('###').
 In PowerShell hash-character means comment, so the rest or the code right of it will be ignored.
-Sifon uses '###' signature for passing some of useful meta-information to be consumed by a script or sifon itself.
+Sifon uses '###' signature for passing some of the useful meta-information to be consumed by a script or sifon itself.

-Here are some of existing meta synthaxes:
+Here are some of existing meta syntaxes:

 `### Name: Plugin name as seen from a menu`